MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>“first-class everything”</summary>
 <br>

->The term "first-class everything" in Python means that functions, classes, and objects are treated as first-class citizens.
-This means that they can be assigned to variables, passed as arguments to functions, and returned as values from functions, just like any other data type.
+>In programming, the term "first-class" refers to an entity that can be treated as a value in the same way as a primitive data type like an integer or string.
+In the context of OOP, "first-class everything" means that objects, classes, and functions are all treated as first-class entities.
 </details>
 <details>
 <summary>What is a class</summary>